glennswest/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 - $CNI_CONF_DIR is the directory where ovnkube will generate the CNI config to be used by kubelet (example: "C:\cni")
 - $SERVICE_CLUSTER_IP_RANGE is the same as the one provided to k8s-apiserver via --service-cluster-ip-range option (example: "172.16.1.0/24")

-The node is not initialized and can be used in the kubernetes cluster.
+The node is now initialized and can be used in the kubernetes cluster.
 Example of kubelet command which uses OVN/OVS CNI plugin:
 ```
 .\kubelet.exe --hostname-override="windows-minion" `
 	--resolv-conf="" `
-	--kubeconfig="C:/kubernetes\\kubeconfig.yaml" `
+	--kubeconfig="C:\\kubernetes\\kubeconfig.yaml" `
 	--network-plugin=cni `
 	--cni-bin-dir="C:\\cni" `
 	--cni-conf-dir="C:\\cni"